signalwire/signalwire-js/.changeset/metal-feet-joke.md

 '@signalwire/js': patch
 ---

-Disable PiP on the local video overlay
+Disable Picture-in-Picture on the local video overlay.